phtal-org/internet-draft-xrel/draft-montoya-xrel.md

 **Application state** is the state of the user’s application of computing to a given task, controlled and stored by the user agent and can be composed of representations from multiple servers.

-This document and the specification documented in it are heavily influenced by the [OpenAPI 3.1 Spec](#OAS).

-### Documents description

 ## Motivation

 The Uniform Interface constraint of the REST architectural style dictates that hypermedia be the engine of application state.
 This means that the state of the application and its potential transitions are dictated by the presence of hypermedia relationships in-band and by the navigation of those relationships by an user (human or automated).
 In order for users to evaluate and select the appropriate relationships to navigate they must rely on an out-band understanding of relationships by their names.